apache/incubator-wayang/README.md

 * `wayang-java`, `wayang-spark`, `wayang-graphchi`, `wayang-sqlite3`, `wayang-postgres`: adapters for the various supported processing platforms
 * `wayang-profiler`: provides functionality to learn operator and UDF cost functions from historical execution data

-For the sake of version flexibility, you still have to include your Hadoop (`hadoop-hdfs` and `hadoop-common`) and Spark (`spark-core` and `spark-graphx`) version of choice.
+For the sake of version flexibility, you still have to include in the POM file your Hadoop (`hadoop-hdfs` and `hadoop-common`) and Spark (`spark-core` and `spark-graphx`) version of choice.

 In addition, you can obtain the most recent snapshot version of Wayang via Sonatype's snapshot repository.
-Just include
+Just include:
 ```xml
 <repositories>
   <repository>